 Advances in technology had already enabled a partial shift towards near-shoring, which is likely to accelerate because of this crisis, according to Richard Wilding, professor of supply chain strategy at the UK’s Cranfield School of Management.
 Global supply chains will remain, he says, but it’s more likely to be raw materials moving around than manufactured goods.

 “Why did we go global?
-We went global because we wanted to access new markets and cheap labor,” he says.
-“We can do the same thing now but without the requirement for labor.
-Therefore, where you actually position your manufacturing facilities is not really dependent on where cheap labor is located but more on where the customers are.”
+We went global because we wanted to access new markets and cheap labour,” he says.
+“We can do the same thing now but without the requirement for labour.
+Therefore, where you actually position your manufacturing facilities is not really dependent on where cheap labour is located but more on where the customers are.”

 As Wilding suggests, business leaders can now see the virtue of “procurement for resilience not cost”.
 Whether consumers are willing to bear higher costs for more resilient supply chains in the long term remains to be seen, but it’s far from the only lesson learned during the last few weeks.

 “One of the traits of great leaders in the current climate is around quick decision-making, open and regular communication, and just getting things done rather than procrastinating.”

 Harding points out that the pharmaceutical and food retail sectors, for example, have fared relatively well during the crisis as a result of close collaboration between hitherto fiercely competitive companies and their suppliers.

 Wilding suggests that such “co-operative competition enables people to act quicker and mobilise things much quicker” as well as lead to innovation.
 “The critical thing,” he adds, “is that it’s also a time of reflection for organisations.”